 (If you wish to see Arran on a sunny day then check out my old blogpost: https://camyinwonderworld.blog/2019/04/23/easter-in-arran-brodick-castle-goat-fell/)

-The last time I went to Arran it was Easter and it was sunny and hot, my boyfriend and I went with my friend Cate, who came to visit us from Switzerland.
+The last time I went to Arran it was Easter and it was sunny and hot.
 We had a lovely day: we visited the gardens of Brodick Castle, we had lunch at its cafe and then we (almost) reached the top of the Goat Fell.
-Unfortunately this time the weather decided not to give me its birthday present (the sun!) and it was cloudy and a bit rainy but it could have been worse!
+Unfortunately this time the weather decided not to give me its birthday present (the sun!) and it was cloudy and a bit rainy, but it could have been worse!

-Once in Brodick unfortunately we didn’t find a bus to go up to Lochranza (we wanted to go to the distillery and our youth hostel was in Lochranza, too), the next one was in a hour and a half!
+Once in Brodick unfortunately we didn’t find a bus to go up to Lochranza (we wanted to go to the distillery and our youth hostel was in Lochranza, too), the next one was in an hour and a half!
 So we called a taxi van: we found the number at the petrol station.
-We didn’t pay a lot, 30pounds from Brodick Harbour to Lochranza, half an hour driving (but it was the four of us so we divided the amount).
-I asked the taxi to leave us at Lochranza distillery and then after our visit we walked to the youth hostel (15 minutes, if you’re interested in the hostel I’ll leave you the link beside https://www.hostellingscotland.org.uk/hostels/lochranza/).
-We decided to sleep at the youth hostel (we booked just the night before!) because on the internet we didn’t find a lot of choice for the accommodations and of course Arran is full of amazing hotels, like the Auchrannie, but we didn’t want to spend too much and we wanted to do a real backpacker experience.
+We didn’t pay a lot, 30 pounds from Brodick Harbour to Lochranza, half an hour driving (but it was four of us, so we divided the amount).
+I asked the taxi to leave us at Lochranza distillery and then after our visit we walked to the youth hostel (a 10-minute walk, if you’re interested in the hostel I’ll leave you the link here: https://www.hostellingscotland.org.uk/hostels/lochranza/).
+We decided to sleep at the youth hostel (we booked just the night before!) because on the internet we didn’t find a lot of choice for the accommodations and of course Arran is full of amazing hotels, like the Auchrannie, but we didn’t want to spend much and we wanted to do a real backpacker experience.
 Ahah!

-Unfortunately we arrived too late at the distillery and the last guided tour had already started but we managed to sit in the cafè and do a tasting of four whiskies (I don’t like whisky, but can you go to a Scottish distillery and not try one?
-No.)
+Unfortunately we arrived too late at the distillery and the last guided tour had already started, but we managed to sit in the café and do a tasting of four whiskies.

-After our whisky tasting we walked towards the youth hostel, we checked in and then went for a walk (only three of us because one of my friends wasn’t feeling well).
-The hostel was very nice and clean, we booked a bedroom with two bunk beds and an ensuite bathroom with a shower (ok, ok, I cheated!
-It wasn’t a 100% backpacker experience, but come on!
-It was my birthday).
+After the whisky tasting, we walked towards the youth hostel, we checked in and then went for a walk.
+The hostel was very nice, we booked a room with two bunk beds and an ensuite bathroom with a shower (ok, ok, I cheated!
+It wasn’t a authentic backpacker experience, but come on!
+It was my birthday after all).

-After our walk we went back to the hostel to have a shower, I had a video call with my grandparents who wanted to wish me happy birthday and then we headed towards dinner, at the Lochranza hotel (10 minutes walking from the youth hostel).
+After our walk we went back to the hostel to have a shower, I had a video call with my grandparents, aunt, uncle and cousins who wanted to wish me a happy birthday and then we headed towards dinner, at the Lochranza hotel (a 5-minute walk from the youth hostel).

 During this walk I had the best birthday present I could ever desire… We have seen three huge, beautiful deers in the field beside the main road.
-They were so, so near.
-Where I come from, Lake Como in Italy, we occasionally see deers but not this big and not this near, not at all.
+They were so, so close.
+Where I come from, Lake Como in Italy, we occasionally see deers but not this big and not this close.
 It was such a moving and emotional experience for me, especially on my birthday.
-I always get emotional with wild animals and animals in general and wonder how can you do them any bad.
+I always get emotional with wild animals and animals in general and wonder how could you do them any harm.
 What brings you to lift a rifle, point it towards such a majestic, innocent, pure animal and pull the trigger to kill him?
 I’ll never understand.